 The Niagara remanufacturing plant uses FSC certified radiata pine sourced from its sawmill, to produce finger jointed blanks.
 These are further processed into engineered timber products of superior quality and appearance for local and overseas customers.

-Throughout the manufacturing process there are documented quality assurance systems to guarantee customers only receive product that meet their specifications.
-Niagara’s finger jointing operation is certified and independently audited to AS/NZS 1491 and AS 5068, and this is just another way Niagara guarantees our customers’ expectations will always be met.
+Throughout the manufacturing process there are documented quality assurance systems to guarantee customers only receive product that meets their specification.
+Niagara’s finger jointing operation is certified and independently audited to AS/NZS 1491 and AS 5068, which is yet another way Niagara guarantees customers’ expectations will always be met.